Model reduction of parametric ordinary differential equations via autoencoders: representation properties and convergence analysis: ODE dimensionality reduction

 where $S$ represents the susceptible population, $I$ infected people and $R$ recovered people, $N$ is the total number of people.
+The initial conditions are: $S(0) = 90$, $I(0) = 10$, $R(0)=0$.
 The recovery rate, $\gamma$, and the infection rate, $\beta$, are considered uncertain and randomly sampled 200 times in the range $[0.5, 2.5]$ to create $\mathcal{M}$.
 The autoencoder is made of fully connected layers and is trained until the mean squared error loss reaches a low values of about $10^{-5}$.
 The latter is computed on the test dataset, made of 50 samples. $F_n$ is computed from \eqref{eq:def_F_n}, after the training of the autoencoder.
 The perturbations are set to zero except for $\delta$, which is a random value in time with a uniform distribution $\mathcal{U}(-0.2, 2)$.
-Fig.~\ref{fig:lyapunov_scaled} shows the $\ell_2$-error in time, $\|w_N-u_N\|_2$, for two solutions of the SIR, $w_N$ and $u_N$, obtained with 2 samples of $\beta$ in the test dataset.
+Fig.~\ref{fig:lyapunov_scaled} shows the relative $\ell_2$-error in time, $\|w_N-u_N\|_2 / \|u_{N0}\|_2$, for two solutions of the SIR, $w_N$ and $u_N$, obtained with 2 samples of $\beta$ in the test dataset.
 The solutions are obtained numerically with the Forward Euler scheme with a time step size small enough to make the error introduced by the numerical integration negligible compared to $\delta$.
-We see that a scaling factor of $K_s =2$ reduces the upper bounds and also the error in most of the computed time steps (yellow line).
+As predicted by \Cref{th:scaling}, we see that a scaling factor of $K_s =2$ reduces the upper bounds and also the error in most of the computed time steps (yellow line).
 Note that this occurs because the perturbation is independent of the solution itself.
 Therefore, rescaling alters the ratio between the magnitude of the external perturbation and the magnitude of $u_n$.
 However, this condition may not hold in practical scenarios when, for instance, the perturbation arises from floating-point truncation errors, which are dependent on the magnitude of the solution.
+Additionally, we remark that the error bound is derived using Gr\"onwall's lemma (see \Cref{sec:computations}), which is known to be non-sharp.
+As a consequence, the numerical value of the bound itself may not provide a reliable reference for practical use while it remains useful for highlighting the role of the different quantities in the stability analysis.

 \end{example}